dsimonaits/quiz-realm/README.md

 ## Getting Started

-1. Visit [QuizRealm](https://dsimonaits.github.io/quiz-realm/) to get started.
+1. Visit DEMO [QuizRealm](https://dsimonaits.github.io/quiz-realm/) to get started.

 2. Browse our extensive quiz library and choose a quiz that interests you.